A Ukrainian missile strikes the headquarters of Russia's navy in Crimea

 In the northeast, regional Gov. Oleh Synyehubov said over 14 settlements came under attack in Kharkiv.
 There were no casualties, the governor said.

-Russian forces also struck Kremenchuk in the central Poltava region, killing and injuring civilians, regional Governor Dmytro Lunin said.
+Russian forces also struck Kremenchuk in the central Poltava region, killing one person and injuring 31 others including three children, regional Governor Dmytro Lunin said.

 This story has been corrected after Russia's Defense Ministry said a serviceman was missing after the attack, not killed.